 vehicleRadius = 0.2; safetyRadius = 0.3; inflationRadius = vehicleRadius + safetyRadius; inflate(map3D, inflationRadius); show(map3D)

 The octree data structure is a hierarchical structure used for subdivision of an environment into cubic volumes called voxels.
-For a given map volume, the space is recursively subdivided into eight voxels until achieving a desired map resolution (voxel size) is achieved.
+For a given map volume, the space is recursively subdivided into eight voxels until it achieves a desired map resolution (voxel size).
 This subdivision can be represented as a tree, which stores probability values for locations in the map.

 The probability values in the tree have a log-odds representation.
-Using this representation, locations easily recover from dynamic observations and numerical errors due to small probabilities are reduced.
+This representation enables locations to easily recover from dynamic observations, and reduces numerical errors due to small probabilities.
 To remain efficient in memory, lower branches of the tree are pruned in the structure if they share the same occupancy values using this log-odds representation.

-The class internally handles the organization of this data structure, including
+The object handles the organization of this data structure, including the pruning

-insertPointCloud.
-Insertions into the tree, and navigation through
+The object determines insertions into the tree, and navigation through the tree,

-the tree, is determined based on the spatial coordinates and the resolution of the
+based on the spatial coordinates and the resolution of the map.